mangodreyy/HaoroShi-Deeptection/README.md

    #### 🌐 Webpage Mode
    - Automatically scans all images on the current webpage
    - Detects images from page source (HTML `<img>` tags)
-   - Click "Analyze Page" to scan all images
+   - Click "Analyse Page" to scan all images
    - Results show for each detected image

    #### 📸 Screenshot Mode
    - Captures the visible portion of your screen
-   - Useful for analyzing content in videos, apps, or protected images
+   - Useful for analysing content in videos, apps, or protected images
    - Click "Capture Screenshot" button
-   - The screenshot is analyzed immediately
+   - The screenshot is analysed immediately

    #### 🎥 Video Mode
-   - Analyzes video content frame-by-frame
+   - Analyses video content frame-by-frame
    - Works with embedded videos (YouTube, social media, etc.)
-   - Click "Analyze Video" to start
+   - Click "Analyse Video" to start
    - Real-time analysis as the video plays

 3. **Interpret Results**